Manuteaa/dbd_autoSkillCheck/README.md

 Why does the AI model hit the skill check too early and fails ?
 - You may experience a very low ping (this is good) combined with a better computer than mine.
 Edit the file `dbd/AI_model.py` and disable the ante-frontier hits (set hit variable to False, for example `2: {"desc": "repair-heal (ante-frontier)", "hit": False}`)

+Does the script work well with the perk hyperfocus ?
+- Yes

+Does the script work well for skill checks in random locations (doctor skill checks) ?
+- Unfortunately, the script only monitors a small part of the center of your screen.
+It can not see the skill checks outside this area.
+Even if you make it work by editing the code (like capturing the whole screen and resize the frames to 224x224) the AI model was not trained to handle these special skill checks, so it will not work very well...

 What about the anti-cheat system ?
-- The script monitors a partial crop of your main screen, and can press then release the space bar using [Windows MSDN](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes?redirectedfrom=MSDN) once each 0.5s maximum.
+- The script monitors a small crop of your main screen, and can press then release the space bar using [Windows MSDN](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes?redirectedfrom=MSDN) once each 0.5s maximum.
 I don't know if this can be detected as a cheat
 - I played the game quite a lot with the script on, and never had any problem.
 However, I can't and will not generalize, so I can't really answer to this question...

 ## Acknowledgments